 Providing customers with a convenient payment experience – and aiming to keep queues down – is top of mind for Tom.
 At Upside Down House, customers can pay by card quickly and easily using Barclaycard terminals.

 “Often when you go to an attraction you may need to pay by cash or purchase a token in advance, but at Upside Down House you can just tap your card and you’re in.
 It can help to save time for people if they don’t have to go and find a cash machine, or worry about having cash,” says Tom.

 It's all about spicing it up and looking at what's happening in the market.
 "Without knowing what else is going on you can't change a thing because you're going to be in the same mentality that everyone else is", says Tom.

-At Barclaycard, we know that taking payments is serious business – whether you’re an upside down house or a coffee shop.
+At Barclaycard, we know that taking card payments is a serious business – whether you’re an upside down house or coffee shop.
 From in-store to online, we have a payment solution for you.
-Sign up and get £250 credit back* with Barclaycard.